stases/math4ai_temp/docs/essentials/linear_operators.md

 ## Mappings

+{: .motivation}
+In machine learning, we often work with high-dimensional data represented as vectors.
+Linear algebra provides us with powerful tools to manipulate these vectors, but besides the basic operations of vector addition and dot product, we also need functions that can transform a vector into another vector.
+These functions are called linear operators and are important because they enable us to perform operations on vectors in a more efficient way.
+In this section, we will first introduce the concept of linear operators, and then discuss some of the most important ones.

 In linear algebra, besides the operations that involve two vectors (vector addition, dot product), there are functions (mappings) that take as an input a vector, and output a vector.
 Let's denote this mapping as $$f$$.